ycpcs/cs340-fall2014/assign/assign08.md

 # Grading

-Coming soon.
+* Evaluation of simple expressions with just constants: 20%
+* Evaluation of complex expressions with just constants: 20%
+* Assignments of constants to variables: 10%
+* Evaluating variables in expressions: 10%
+* Evaluation of expressions with constants and variables: 20%
+* Printing the value of the last expression using `syscall $println`: 20%

 ## Insane extra credit

-For extra credit, implement code generation for `:if_statement` and `:while_statement` AST nodes.
+For extra credit (up to 50 points), implement code generation for `:if_statement` and `:while_statement` AST nodes.

 See [Implementing Control Flow](assign08controlflow.html) for more information.

+This is actually not particularly difficult, and allows you to compile and run rather sophisticated programs.
+And, imagine how cool it will be to mention that you implemented a compiler for a Turing-complete language with full support for variables and arbitrary control flow targeting a stack-based virtual machine in a functional language at the next party you go to.

 # Submitting